-Behavior Driven Development is a popular methodology of software development.
-It is considered to be an extension to TDD, and is much inspired by Agile practices.
-The main reason for choosing BDD for development process is breaking communication barer between business and technical teams.
-BDD encourages usage of automated testing to make all documented features of a project to be tested from the very beginning.
-This is why it is common to talk about BDD in the context of a test frameworks (like Codeception).
-However, BDD is much beyond the testing at all, and is more about managing the development process.
+Behavior Driven Development (BDD) is a popular software development methodology.
+BDD is considered an extension of TDD, and is greatly inspired by Agile practices.
+The primary reason to choose BDD as your development process is to break down communication barriers between business and technical teams.
+BDD encourages the use of automated testing to verify all documented features of a project from the very beginning.
+This is why it is common to talk about BDD in the context of test frameworks (like Codeception).
+The BDD approach, however, is about much more than testing - it is a common language for all team members to use during the development process.

 BDD was introduced by Dan North.
 He described it as:

 outside-in, pull-based, multiple-stakeholder, multiple-scale, high-automation, agile methodology.
 It describes a cycle of interactions with well-defined outputs, resulting in the delivery of working, tested software that matters.

 BDD has its own evolution from the days it was born, started by replacing “test” to “should” in unit tests, and moving towards powerful tools like Cucumber and Behat, which made user stories (human readable text) to be executed as an acceptance test.

 The idea of story BDD can be narrowed to: